Fuel My Plate

 Ingredients

-Olive oil, for brushing and drizzling
+Olive oil, for glazing

 Instructions